 Only applications that comply with the rules and requirements in this notice will be eligible for funding.
-Below are the threshold requirements all applicants must meet to submit an eligible application for an FY2017 renewal award:
+Below are the threshold requirements all applicants must meet to submit an eligible application for an FY16 renewal award:

-• Permanent Supportive Housing Activities.
+- Permanent Supportive Housing Activities.
 Applicants must provide permanent supportive housing (PSH) as the primary grant activity under an expiring HOPWA grant, and propose to continue providing PSH as the primary grant activity.
 HUD will consider the primary grant activity to be PSH when at least 51 percent of grant funds provide PSH activities to eligible beneficiaries.
 PSH refers to activities that provide eligible beneficiaries with permanent housing and ongoing supportive services through qualified providers.
-For the purposes of this notice, "permanent housing" means housing in which the eligible person has a continuous legal right to remain in the unit established by a lease or legally binding occupancy agreement.
+For the purposes of this notice, "permanent housing" means housing in which the eligible person has a continuous legal right to remain in the unit established by a lease or occupancy agreement.
 The lease must be renewable after the first year of occupancy.
 "Permanent supportive housing" means permanent housing with access to ongoing supportive services.
-Applicants are reminded that participation in supportive services is not a prerequisite for clients to receive housing assistance.
+Applicants are reminded that participation in supportive services is not a prerequisite for clients to receive housing assistance. - Past Performance.
+Eligible applicants must be able to successfully demonstrate PSH efforts.
+The expiring HOPWA PSH grant must be operating in a manner that meets program requirements and be in compliance with HOPWA regulations found at 24 CFR part 574.
+The project must have a record of compliance with program requirements and solid grant performance, including a history of submitting timely, accurate, and complete Annual Progress Reports (APRs) that demonstrate measurable progress in the implementation of the current grant award.
+Measurable progress is defined as meeting applicable program benchmarks including: - HOPWA outputs for the actual number of households assisted, including the number who were homeless at program entry (if targeted to homeless and/or chronically homeless persons and their families), and persons at risk of homelessness and their families assisted, in comparison to the planned and approved number of households; - HOPWA outcomes such as increasing the number of persons who maintain access to care and stable housing; and - Compliance with the terms and conditions of all existing HOPWA grant awards, including expending prior funding in a timely manner as outlined in the grant agreements with HUD, with no outstanding audit or unresolved monitoring issues that HUD deems significant.